- General information

 - 50 most cited papers in the journal

 Publishing House “Virtus Interpress” understands and supports concerns of our stakeholders with regard the need for preservation and access to scholarly research as publishing moves into the online era.
 Our policy addresses this question of archiving directly to reach the best compromise for all interested parties.

 There is no embargo on the archiving of articles published under the open access category.
-Authors are allowed deposition of such articles on institutional, non-commercial repositories and personal websites immediately after publication on the journal website.
+Authors are allowed to deposit such articles on institutional, non-commercial repositories and personal websites immediately after publication on the journal website

 Open access licensing policy